iworks/og/readme.txt

 * Improved cache key - now it includes plugin version, to avoid getting older cache.

 = 2.7.8 (2020-06-02) =
-* Fixed an issue with no feature image, but wit multiple images in content.
+* Fixed an issue with no featured image, but with multiple images in the content.
 Props for [anthonykung](https://wordpress.org/support/users/anthonykung/)

 = 2.7.7 (2020-06-01) =
-* Added `og:image:secure_url` for images with https url.
+* Added `og:image:secure_url` for images with HTTPS URL.
 Props for [mociofiletto](https://wordpress.org/support/users/mociofiletto/)
 * Improved attachment page OpenGraph tags.
 * For entry without thumbnail get all content images into og:image.